prommis/prommis/src/prommis/nanofiltration/README.md

 A custom costing class is added to the flowsheet to minimize the annualized operating cost, subject to lithium and cobalt recovery bounds, the transport model, and mass balances.
 There are 3 degrees of freedom (the membrane length in each of the 3 stages).

-## diafiltration_two_salt.py
+## multi_component_diafiltration.py
-Multi-component (two-salt, common anion) unit model for diafiltration.
+Multi-component (one, two, or three salts with a common anion) unit model for diafiltration.
 The membrane is designed for use in the diafiltration cascade, i.e., is a spiral-wound membrane module.
 See [source code](https://github.com/prommis/prommis/blob/main/src/prommis/nanofiltration/diafiltration_two_salt.py) for detailed documentation.
 See below figure for the membrane system schematic.

 ![membrane_schematic](membrane_schematic.png "Membrane system schematic for multi-component diafiltration")

-## diafiltration_solute_properties.py
+## multi_component_diafiltration_solute_properties.py
-This contains the property package for the multi-component model for diafiltration.
+This contains the property package for the multi-component model for diafiltration unit model.
+Currently, the property package includes three cations (lithium, cobalt, and aluminum) and one anion (chloride).

+## multi_component_diafiltration_stream_properties.py
+This contains the property package for the streams in the multi-component diafiltration flowsheet.

 ## diafiltration_flowsheet_two_salt.py
 This is a sample flowsheet for the diafiltration of lithium chloride and cobalt chloride using the two-salt, common anion diafiltration unit model.